twm/jwilm.github.io/source/articles/from-str-to-cow.html.md

 The standard libary has a trait [Into](https://doc.rust-lang.org/std/convert/trait.Into.html) which will help our `new` problem.
-The trait definition looks like this.
+The trait definition looks like this:

 ```rust
 pub trait Into<T> {